WHO ARE ZEBRA?

 • We re-invest all our profits in our buildings.

 • We only house international students, most of who are studying at doctorate & Masters level, on student tenancies.

 • We allow students to stay in their accommodation until they have completed their studies and this can be between 1 and 5 years.

 • Many Postgraduate students don’t have a fixed term time, and so we have tenancies starting, and ending, throughout the year.

 • Many of our residents are mature students, and so bring their partners or spouses, and children, with them to the UK.
 Every year a number of children are born to our residents while they are in London.
 We have had children of former residents become tenants themselves.

-• We are very conscious that studying in a foreign capital can be isolating and stressful.
+• We are very conscious that studying in a foreign city can be isolating and stressful.
 Students come to the UK both to study, and to understand and enjoy, British culture.
-In response to these diverse needs, we run a number of programmes to support students, and to help them enjoy, appreciate and participate in British cultural and intellectual life.
-We call this our social programme.
-We hope that when our residents return to their homeland they have a much greater appreciation of the UK.
+We run a number of programmes to support students, and to help them enjoy, appreciate and participate in British cultural and intellectual life.

 • We do not provide social housing.